mvemkr/Amazon-Clone/README.md

 - Setup database and populate the fields in secret.js
 - Create facebook app in developers.facebook.com and add secret and id to secret.js
 - Use admin routes to add categories.
 You can use the api to populate the categories by sending the name of the category you want to populate.
+- Input stripe publisher key in custom.js and add the key to mainjs where stripe is imported.